klmr/knitr-example/deseq.md

 | ACG     | Arg  |       3 |       0 |
 | AGA     | Ser  |       3 |       1 |

+This table shows the number of overrepresented genes for brain and liver, respectively.

 Let’s visualise this more nicely.
-For that, we need to re-shape the data an pass it to `ggplot`, which provides more powerful visualisation capabilities.
+For that, we need to re-shape the data and pass it to `ggplot`, which provides more powerful visualisation capabilities.

 ```r